Viewport and Canvas items¶

 But this is not enough.
 There are often situations where the game or application may not want everything transformed by the canvas transform.
 Examples of this are:

 - Parallax Backgrounds: Backgrounds that move slower than the rest of the stage.

 - HUD: Head’s up display, or user interface.
 If the world moves, the life counter, score, etc. must stay static.

 - Transitions: Effects used for transitions (fades, blends) may also want it to remain at a fixed location.

 How can these problems be solved in a single scene tree?

-The answer is CanvasLayer, which is a node that adds a separate 2D rendering layer for all it’s children and grand-children.
+The answer is CanvasLayer, which is a node that adds a separate 2D rendering layer for all its children and grand-children.
 Viewport children will draw by default at layer “0”, while a CanvasLayer will draw at any numeric layer.
 Layers with a greater number will be drawn above those with a smaller number.
-CanvasLayers also have their own transform, and do not depend of the transform of other layers.
+CanvasLayers also have their own transform, and do not depend on the transform of other layers.
 This allows the UI to be fixed in-place, while the world moves.

 An example of this is creating a parallax background.
 This can be done with a CanvasLayer at layer “-1”.
 The screen with the points, life counter and pause button can also be created at layer “1”.

 CanvasLayers are independent of tree order, and they only depend on their layer number, so they can be instantiated when needed.